remusao/remusao.github.io/posts/wrong-way-benchmarking-integer-comparison.md

 issue: 4
 ---

+*TL;DR*: Naive code can sometimes run faster than "clever" code.
+Compilers are usually designed to optimize for the most common code, and common code is not clever.
+Lessons learned; if you try to write clever code, benchmark it to make sure there is a benefit.

 I recently stumbled upon [an article](https://blogs.msdn.microsoft.com/oldnewthing/20171117-00/?p=97416), describing how trying to out-smart the compiler can result in bad performances compared to more naive code.
 The benchmark is about finding